Object A Released from Rest at Height H: A Comprehensive Exploration of its Motion

 The Equations of Motion: A Mathematical Framework

-Several equations are vital for analyzing the motion of Object A. These equations relate the object's initial velocity (v₀), final velocity (v), acceleration (a), displacement (s), and time (t).
+Several equations are vital for analyzing the motion of Object A. And these equations relate the object's initial velocity (v₀), final velocity (v), acceleration (a), displacement (s), and time (t).
 Since Object A starts from rest, its initial velocity v₀ is 0.
-With constant acceleration due to gravity (g), the key equations are:

 -